 Malpractice occurs in many ways, but medical negligence is what determines if you have a case against your provider for anesthesia injuries or death.

 To prove that there was negligence, your attorney will hire experts to assess your pre-surgical risk factors, and the operative notes to determine what errors occurred during the procedure.

 Regardless of what type of injury or what caused that injury, you have the right to receive a higher quality of care from medical providers.
 Therefore, when a serious injury occurs, you need an advocate there to help you recover compensation.

 Contact Berkowitz and Hanna, LLC today to schedule a no-obligation case evaluation.
-Call 866-479-7909 or contact us online to get started.
+Contact us online to get started.